Parallel scalable simulations of biological neural networks using TensorFlow: A beginner's guide: Brain simulations as computational graphs

-Our goal is to solve (\ref{eq:ode}) - calculate $x(t)$ given an initial condition $x(t_n)=x_{n}$.
-The simplest method to solve (\ref{eq:ode}) numerically is the Euler's method.
-Here we start from $x(t=t_{0})=x_{0}$ and compute the solution at subsequent time points ($t_{0}+\epsilon,t_{0}+2\epsilon,t_{0}+3\epsilon \dots $) iteratively.
-Each step of the computation is done using the same formula that can be derived by truncating a Taylor series after the first term.
-That is, the solution at time $t_{0}+\epsilon$ is given by,
+where, $y$ is an $N-$dimensional vector and $t$ typically stands for time.
+The function $f(y,t)$ may be a nonlinear function of $y$ that explicitly depends on $t$.
+Euler's method iteratively solves eqn~(\ref{eq:ode}).
+Here we start from $y(t=t_{0})=y_{0}$ and compute the solution at subsequent time points ($t_{0}+\Delta t,t_{0}+2\Delta t,t_{0}+3\Delta t \dots $).
+The solution at each step can be derived by truncating a Taylor series after the first term.
+That is, the solution at time $t_{0}+\Delta t$ is given by,

-where $\frac{dx}{dt}=f(x,t)$.
-The higher order terms $\mathcal{O}(\epsilon^2)$ are ignored in this approximation.
+where $\frac{dy}{dt}=f(y,t)$.
+The higher order terms $\mathcal{O}(\Delta t^2)$ are ignored in this approximation.

-A geometric interpretation of the Euler's method is shown in figure~\ref{fig:euler}.
-The solution of a particular differential equation is represented by the solid blue line in the figure.
-The dashed line approximates this solution by iteratively calculating $x$ at different time points using equation~\ref{eq:euler}.
-If the value of the solution at $t_{n}$ is $x_{n}$, $f(x_{n},t)$ is the slope of the tangent to the solution at $t_{n}$.
-If $\epsilon$ is sufficiently small, the solution at $t_{n+1}=t_{n}+\epsilon$ can be approximated by linearly extrapolating from $x_{n}$ to $x_{n} + \epsilon f(x_{n},t_{n})$